alisabani86/python-sqlite/readme.txt

-this is a readme as a guide to run technical test result -> note : some different IDE maybe will affect different since there's a plugin that doesnt support -> ID success tested on PYCharm
+this is a readme as a guide to run result
+ -> note : some different IDE maybe will affect different since there's a plugin that doesnt support -> ID success tested on PYCharm